Party Potatoes Deluxe are a staple side dish at my family's holiday get-togethers. Creamy, cheesy, crunchy, and irresistible!

 I am this excited to share today’s Week of Thanksgiving Favorites recipe with you: Party Potatoes Deluxe!

-Party Potatoes Deluxe is my Mom’s specialty potato dish that she serves every year for not only Thanksgiving, but also Christmas, Easter and every special occasion in between.
-I can’t remember a single holiday over the last 25+ years where it hasn’t been served.
+Party Potatoes Deluxe is my Mom’s specialty potato dish that she serves every year for every major holiday.

-In case you hadn’t picked up on it, butter puts the deluxe in Party Potatoes Deluxe.
-And the party, for that matter.
+In case you haven’t guessed, butter puts the deluxe in Party Potatoes Deluxe — and the party for that matter.
 It gives the creamy dish a rich and decadent flavor, and the crushed cornflake crumbs on top an audible crunch.

-While mashed potatoes & gravy will always have their place at the Thanksgiving table, my family will always make room for Party Potatoes Deluxe!
+While mashed potatoes and gravy will always have their place at the Thanksgiving table, my family will always make room for Party Potatoes Deluxe!

 Ingredients